drshahizan/research-design/materials/rq.md

 In the field of **computer science**, a research question could be related to various domains such as algorithms, data structures, computer systems, machine learning, artificial intelligence, software engineering, computer graphics, computational complexity, etc.

-## Strategies for brainstorming research questions:
+## Strategies for brainstorming research questions

 1. **Identify Your Interest**: Start with a broad field of interest and then narrow down to a specific topic that you are curious about.